philsturgeon/phil.tech/src/content/openapi-and-json-schema-divergence.md

 alias_1: api/2018/03/30/openapi-and-json-schema-divergence/
 ---

 This article is going to explain the divergence between OpenAPI and JSON Schema, which I've been calling the subset/superset/sideset problem.
-It'll finish up explaining how we're going to solve it, and ~I'll write part 2 when it is solved~ [part two explains the solution][solution].
+It'll finish up explaining how we're going to solve it, and [part two explains the solution][solution].

-_**Update 2020-02-02:** JSON Schema Draft 2019-09 has been published for a while, and after much deliberation we got the folks at [OpenAPI](https://github.com/OAI/OpenAPI-Specification/issues/2025) to merge [#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977) for  v3.1.
+_**Update 2020-02-02:** JSON Schema Draft 2019-09 has been published for a while, and after much deliberation we got the folks at OpenAPI to merge [#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977) for v3.1.
 Latest estimate for v3.1.0-RC1 is end of February, so tooling vendors should get to work on upgrading support for JSON Schema 2019-09 and the other OpenAPI v3.1 changes._

 <hr>

-Whenever talking about API specifications it is impossible to avoid mentioning OpenAPI and JSON Schema.
+Whenever talking about API description formats it is impossible to avoid mentioning OpenAPI and JSON Schema.
 They're the two main solutions for any sort of API that doesn't have a type system forcibly jammed into it by default.

 Often you'll need OpenAPI for one thing, and JSON Schema for another.
-OpenAPI has [amazing API documentation tools](https://blog.apisyouwonthate.com/turning-contracts-into-beautiful-documentation-deac7013af18), fancy SDK generators, and handles loads of API-specific functionality that JSON Schema doesn't even go near.
+OpenAPI has [amazing API documentation tools](https://apisyouwonthate.com/blog/turning-contracts-into-beautiful-documentation), fancy SDK generators, and handles loads of API-specific functionality that JSON Schema doesn't even go near.
 It also has a focus on keeping this static, for strictly typed languages, where properties should be 1 type and 1 type only.

 JSON Schema focuses on very flexible data modeling with the same sort of validation vocabulary as OpenAPI, but for more flexible data sets.
-Whilst it doesn't focus just on APIs, by using more advanced vocabularies like [JSON Hyper-Schema](https://blog.apisyouwonthate.com/getting-started-with-json-hyper-schema-184775b91f) it can model a fully RESTful API and its hypermedia controls (HATEOAS).
-JSON Schema can [offer server-defined client-side validation](https://blog.apisyouwonthate.com/the-many-amazing-uses-of-json-schema-client-side-validation-c78a11fbde45), and a bunch of other fantastic stuff that OpenAPI doesn't really aim to do.
+Whilst it doesn't focus just on APIs, by using more advanced vocabularies like [JSON Hyper-Schema](https://apisyouwonthate.com/blog/getting-started-with-json-hyper-schema) it can model a fully RESTful API and its hypermedia controls (HATEOAS).
+JSON Schema can [offer server-defined client-side validation](https://apisyouwonthate.com/blog/the-many-amazing-uses-of-json-schema-client-side-validation), and a bunch of other fantastic stuff that OpenAPI doesn't really aim to do.

 Over the last year I've been [chasing the perfect workflow](https://phil.tech/api/2017/07/20/my-vision-for-a-perfect-world-in-api-specification/), and one of my main requirements when evaluating the common API specs was JSON Schema support.
 The situation overall was pretty bleak, not just in supporting JSON Schema, but a lot of tooling was just... not great.

-Eight months after that article things are _better_, and the design-first API specification workflow I've been dreaming of [has been maturing](https://phil.tech/api/2018/03/01/api-specification-workflow-matures/) around me. to a point where I'm really happy about most stuff!
+Eight months after that article things are _better_, and the API design-first workflow I've been dreaming of [has been maturing](https://phil.tech/api/2018/03/01/api-specification-workflow-matures/) around me to a point where I'm really happy about most stuff!

 OpenAPI is often described as an extension of JSON Schema, but both specs have changed over time and grown independently.
 OpenAPI v2 was based on JSON Schema draft v4 with a long list of deviations, but OpenAPI v3 shrank that list, upping their support to draft v5 and making the list of discrepancies shorter.
 Despite OpenAPI v3 closing the gap, the issue of JSON Schema divergence has not been resolved fully, and with newer drafts of JSON Schema coming out, the divergence is actually getting worse over time.
 Currently OpenAPI is still on draft 5, and JSON Schema has released draft 8.